-Relay games help kids burn off energy while they're having fun at a Halloween party.
-These games work well outdoors so the kids have lots of room to run.
+Fun relay games help kids burn off energy while they're having fun at a Halloween party.
+These games work well outdoors, providing the kids have lots of room to run.
 An indoor venue with a large open space also works for most relay races.
-If the kids vary in age, consider creating teams that have an equal number of kids from various age groups so everyone has a fair shot at winning.
+If the kids vary in age, consider creating teams that have an equal number of kids from various age on each team group so everyone has a fair shot at winning.

 Video of the Day